-Current Residents OFFERING their apartment for sublease: Please follow the instructions listed on the Current Resident page for your particular building.
+Current Residents OFFERING their apartment for sublease: Please follow the instructions listed on the Resident Documents page for your particular building.

 During the Winter/Summer Sessions, the Housing Office conducts an extensive subleasing program for those who need temporary housing (“guest”).
 This program also assists residents who want to sublease their apartment and/or room (“resident”) while they are away.
 Please be advised however that while we do our best to accommodate all requests, we are unable to make any guarantees to either party prior to an actual Sublease offer.

 Requesting a Sublease: To request a sublease at DTS for Summer or Winter class sessions, guests must complete the Sublease Request Form and submit it via email to the Sublease Coordinator.

 Housing will begin accepting Sublease Request Forms on April 1st (for summer) or November 1st (for winter).